 RNs in all states are required to hold licensure, according to the BLS.
 To gain national licensure, nurses must graduate from an accredited program and pass the National Council Licensure Exam - Registered Nurse.
 To be eligible to gain the designation of Certified Plastic Surgical Nurse (CPSN) from the American Society of Plastic Surgical Nurses, candidates must be registered nurses with at least two years of experience working with a plastic surgery team.
 They can have experience working as a general staff member, administrator or teacher.
 Candidates must also sit for an examination to gain the designation.

 While there are no specific programs for plastic surgery nurse training, RNs are able to complete specialist training.
-Licensure is required for all RNs and plastic surgery nurses will need two years experience to become a CPSN.
+Licensure is required for all RNs and plastic surgery nurses will need two years of experience to become a CPSN.